roysoumya/knowledge-aware-med-classification/README.md

 We annotate CADEC as a multi-label multi-class dataset, for the task of "Medical Forum Question Classification".
 Each data point is annotated by 0 and 1, across five information need categories.
 We also have an additional column, containing the extracted medical concepts using QuickUMLS tool.
 The annotated files can be found at **CADEC-Annotations/**

 ### ICHI, a multi-class medical forum question classification dataset
-We obtain the ICHI data from rakshajalan/ECIR-2018 [Github codebase](https://github.com/rakshajalan/ECIR-2018/tree/master/ECIR-18_medical_question_classification/Dataset), and keep the same train-test data split.
+We obtain the ICHI data from rakshajalan/ECIR-2018 [Github codebase](https://github.com/rakshajalan/ECIR-2018/tree/master/ECIR-18_medical_question_classification/Dataset), and maintain the same train-test data split.

 ## Citing MedBERT
 If you use the labeled CADEC dataset or use MedBERT model, please cite the paper: